RamezIssac/django-tabular-permissions/README.rst

 `template`
   the template which contains the permissions table, you can always customize this template by extending or overriding.
   Notice that there is a `style` block which you can override to easily edit the css.

+`js_file`
+  you can change this file for add your custom javascript code.
+Read how it works below.

 `exclude`
   Control which apps, models to show in the permissions table.